 If you’re looking for things to do in Cuenca, try the guinea pig…

 By Jim Ferri

-I’ll always remember Cuenca, Ecuador, as the place where I ate guinea pig.
+I’ll always remember all the things we did in Cuenca, Ecuador.
+One of the most memorable was that it was the place where I ate guinea pig.

 I know that likely sounds horrific to many people.
 But it wasn’t the little rodent-like animal kids keep as pets here in the Northern Hemisphere.